 Many existing authentication apps were convoluted.
 It was hard to get immediate verification results without going through support or waiting days to find out if products were authentic.

 For the purposes of this beta, the CEO wanted to focus on establishing B2B investor relations.
 He wanted the app to be clearly about protecting users from counterfeit products.
 The app also needed to be white-labeled.

 I streamlined the flow to focus on the beta app goal of efficiently allowing users to authenticate their products.
 The architecture of the product will continue to grow as more features are considered.

 I began wireframing by breaking down the onboarding, authentication, and support flows.
 The wireframing process was iterative as I had frequent meetings with stakeholders and developers for feedback.

 The camera viewport was the most important screen within the app because the technology needed a well-taken photo to authenticate a label.
 It underwent multiple iterations to refine the hierarchy of the camera elements, such as flash, manual mode, and help.

 To teach users how to send in product photos, I designed a series of in-app steps.
 This instructs the users in real-time how to leverage the app for the most optimized authentication experience.
-Because this app was going to be white-labeled, the visual design needed to minimal and flexible.
+Because this app was going to be white-labeled, the visual design was minimal and flexible.

-Consumers can verify the authenticity of the product in their hands within seconds.
+Users can verify the authenticity of the product in their hands within seconds.
 Even if a consumer's scan fails to authenticate a product, StegVision can detect part of the product's label.
-The app then guides consumers in capturing a more accurate photo through overlays to verify the product's encoding for authentication.
+The app then guides consumers in capturing a more accurate photo through overlays to verify the product's encoding.